-You can find detailed information about the area of application in chapter "Product description".
+You can find detailed information about the area of application in chapter " Product description".

-Operational reliability is ensured only if the instrument is properly used according to the specifications in this document as well as possible supplementary instructions.
+Operational reliability is ensured only if the instrument is properly used according to the specifications in the operating instructions manual as well as possible supplementary instructions.